Our school has a duty to provide for:

 Mrs Walsh is also responsible for children who have been placed in the care of the Local Authority (known as Looked After Children).

-Ms Jones, Mrs Walsh and Miss Whiting are responsible for safeguarding children in St Bernadette’s.
+Ms Jones, Mrs Walsh and Mr Lambert are responsible for safeguarding children in St Bernadette’s.

 This involves situations where there might be concerns about the physical or emotional well-being of a child either at home or at school.
 It is not the role of schools to investigate such concerns so on these occasions the school would seek advice from outside agencies such as the school nurse, the police or social services who can make appropriate enquiries and assessments.